AEPi-Zeta/Zeta-Wash/README.md

 # Zeta Wash

 Zeta Wash is a utilities management app for residencies.
-It currently allows you to "reserve" machines marking you're using that device, get the status of whether the utilities are being used, and use a log to track who used what.
+It currently allows you to "reserve" machines marking you're using that device, get the status of whether the utilities are being used, and use a log to track historical usage.

 ## Getting Started